MYavuzYAGIS/Automotive-Cybersecurity/wireshark.md

 NOTE: `www.pluralsight.com: type A, class IN` aslinda request body icinde idi. burda onu tekrar yazmis.
 Typa A meaning IPv4 address.

+**<h2>4- FTP , HTTPS, TLS</h2>**

+**FTP**

+**<h4>FTP vs SFTP vs TFTP</h4>**

+FTP , `File Transfer Protocol` is a protocol that allows a client to transfer files to and from a server.

+- FTP provides easy file transfer, clear text on wire, not a secure protocol. username, password, filenames, etc. are sent in plain text.

+- SFTP, `Secure File Transfer Protocol` is a secure protocol that provides a secure file transfer. uses SSH.

+- TFTP, `Trivial File Transfer Protocol` is a protocol that provides a file transfer without encryption. used within LAN over UDP.
+Configuration files to network devices.